Tithes & Alms

 If he take him another wife; her food, her raiment, and her duty of marriage, shall he not diminish.

-• The love one is to have for one's wife is parallel to the love Yache has for the Church.
+As for the love of one's wife, the love for one's wife is supposed be to parallel the love Lord Yache has for the Church.

 Eph 5:28